GCyganek/rapier-app/server/ENDPOINTS.md

 ## `load-players`

 Endpoint takes JSON string as x-www-form-urlencoded body parameter and saves given players in server.
-JSON should be an array of `Player` interface instances.
+JSON should be an array of `PlayerData` interface instances.
+Server generates unique ids for each player.
+Player id is a 7 digit string.
 Endpoint returns ids of successfully added players.
-Existing players are not updated.

 ### Method
 `POST`